erikdidriksen/commonplace-book/README.md

 ## Documentation

-> Documentation is a love loetter that you rite to your future self.
+> Documentation is a love letter that you rite to your future self.
 >
 > &ndash; <cite>Damian Conway</cite>